ilya0/RaVR_private/README.md

 Fans can interact with music in various ways.
 By selecting various blocks and elements on the blocks, which the dj has created, fans can create different basslines, vocals or samples.

-The performers can also assign various spaces and locations of a venue with dynamic sounds or visuals, where fans can move to physically and mix in music or samples into the currently playing tracks by the peformers.
+The performers can also assign various spaces and locations of a venue with dynamic sounds or visuals, where fans can move to physically and mix in music or samples into the currently playing tracks by the performers.

 ## Inspiration

-As a group of musicians, graphics designers and computer scientists, we have been seeking a new way to experience music and music events with live performers in a new an innovative way. rAvR came to us, after thinking about how music, music performance and the show experience could be differently thought about in the context of using AR or VR.
+As a group of musicians, graphics designers and computer scientists, we have been seeking a new way to experience music and music events with live performers in a new an innovative way.

+rAvR came to us, after thinking about how music, music performance and the show experience could be differently thought about in the context of using AR or VR.
 We also wanted a new lay of interactivity between the performer and fans, in a way that could never been possible without AR or VR.